Shuyi-github/CS5351-Project_Public/ProjectPlan_Scope.md

 2.4 Check on the status of campaigns and whether they are within their budget
 ### 3.Monitor the campaigns
 This system is also used by account manager to manager their campaigns.
-Through this system, they can track the campaigns
+Through this system, they can track the campaigns via

 3.1  Overview of clients and their companies' campaigns over a period of time